Bricktech2000/Notes/notes/process-oriented.md

 ### “the process”

-let’s suppose I want to develop muscles; that’s the goal. arguably, the best habit to reach this goal is a daily visit to the gym. and that’s the mistake right there.
+let’s suppose I want to develop muscles; that’s the goal. arguably, the best [[habit]] to reach this goal is a daily visit to the gym. and that’s the mistake right there.

-in order to stick to this habit, I would have to learn to **appreciate going to the gym**. the end goal of developing muscles is not what should be focused on; instead, my main focus should be on **making the habit enjoyable**.
+in order to stick to this [[habit]], I would have to learn to **appreciate going to the gym**. the end goal of developing muscles is not what should be focused on; instead, my main focus should be on **making the [[habit]] enjoyable**.

-a few seconds is enough to realize that the goal that was set isn’t even reachable. no one will wake up one day and think: _alright, I’d say I’m done developing muscles now_. what’s worse is that this goal I would’ve set would’ve been to better myself, to better the way I feel about life. ironically, what would actually dictate the way I feel about life is the enjoyment of the habit itself, not the mirage that is this delusional goal.
+a few seconds is enough to realize that the goal that was set isn’t even reachable. no one will wake up one day and think: _alright, I’d say I’m done developing muscles now_. what’s worse is that this goal I would’ve set would’ve been to better myself, to better the way I feel about life. ironically, what would actually dictate the way I feel about life is the enjoyment of the [[habit]] itself, not the mirage that is this delusional goal.

 > it’s all about the process.